sergei-mironov/htvm/README.md

 In HTVM we are going to provide:

- 1. TVM C Runtime, which makes it possible to run ML models from Haskell programs.
+ 1. C Runtime, which makes it possible to run TVM models from Haskell.
  2. Experimental EDSL for building TVM programs in Haskell.

 Combined TVM/HTVM-stack features are: